LeoRiether/tori/README.md

     A-enter: Nop
 ```

+The list of all commands that can be used can be found [in the documentation TODO:]().

 ## Alternatives
 - [musikcube](https://github.com/clangen/musikcube) is what I used before writing tori.
   It's a great player, but only plays from local files.